zrepl/zrepl/docs/configuration/overview.rst

 Multiple Jobs & More than 2 Machines
 ------------------------------------

-The quick-start guides focus on simple setups with a single sender and a single receiver.
+Most users are served well with a single sender and a single receiver job.
 This section documents considerations for more complex setups.

 ..
 ATTENTION::